obifarin/machine-learning.ainotes/README.md

 My intention is to start from the barest scratch.
 To start from the mathematics pre-requisites, then I will cross over very gently into statistics, I will most likely skip any elaborate introductory programming tutorials, and then we will delve into various ML algorithms – and then begin to unpack them.

 When I am coding, expect to see me work with Jupyter notebook.
 Our programming language will be python, for data processing and handling, you will see me use pandas like crazy.
 For data visualization, I will work with matplotlib, seaborn (also based on matplotlib), and maybe plotly.
 I will use numpy and scipy for parametric and non-parametric statistics.
 Finally, for machine learning, I will use scikit-learn an awful lot.
+For deep learning, I will use keras + tensorflow.